okyeron/OMX-27/Build.md

 The key-switches are going to be the VERY LAST thing you solder. __After you solder the switches in, everything on the inside is going to be inaccessible.__

-Ideally you want to be able to test all the LEDs and OLED before putting the switches on.
+Ideally you want to be able to test all the LEDs, the OLED, and the pots/encoder before putting the switches on.

-I'd also suggest testing each switch connection with a piece of wire so you can confirm the diodes are soldered correctly.
+I'd also suggest testing each switch connection with a piece of wire or tweezers so you can confirm the diodes/LEDs/caps are all soldered correctly.

-Follow the order of operations here to make your life easier.
-NOTE - the keyswitches are  absolutely the last thing you solder.
-Make sure everything looks good
+Follow the order of operations here to make your life easier. __NOTE - the keyswitches are  absolutely the last thing you solder.__ Make sure everything else looks good before you do the switches.

 ### Soldering Tips

+I work with a fine point tip on my iron at 400C.
+With this setup I typically hold the iron on a pad for about 2 seconds and then apply a bit of solder and then hold the iron there for anything 2-3 seconds.
+You want to watch for the solder to flow around the joint, but not to hold the iron there forever.

+See [Adafruit's guide to excellent soldering](https://learn.adafruit.com/adafruit-guide-excellent-soldering) for lots of good tips and tricks.

+Nice to have tools:
+ - flush diagonal cutters
+ - tweezers

 ---

 # Build from Kit

 ### LEDs